The Maids: Background

 Genet loosely based his play on the infamous sisters Christine and Léa Papin, who brutally murdered their employer and her daughter in Le Mans, France, in 1933.
 In an introduction written for The Maids, Jean-Paul Sartre quotes a line from Genet's novel Our Lady of the Flowers in which a character muses that if he had a play written for women, he would cast adolescent boys in the parts.
 Sartre then speculates on having this idea applied to The Maids.

 The play was first published in May 1947 in the French literary journal L'Arbalète, shortly after its premiere in Paris.
 Genet later revised the text, and his definitive version was published as a standalone edition in 1954.
 Louis Jouvet, who directed the 1947 premiere production, used a slightly modified script that was published in 1958 by Gallimard and became the standard French text.

 Plot

 Solange and Claire are two sisters who are housemaids.
 When their mistress (Madame) is away, they take turns role-playing Madame while the other plays her maid.
 In this way, they portray both sides of the power divide.
 Each, when playing Madame, demeans and abases her sister.
 There is a "furtive" eroticism to their interactions.
 The ultimate goal of their role-playing is carrying out the real murder of Madame as the only way to free themselves of subjugation.
 The maids' deliberate pace, their emotionally-charged arguments, and their devotion to detail guarantee that they always fail to actualize their fantasies of ceremoniously "killing" Madame at the ritual's dénouement with unexpected consequences.

+Solange and Claire send incriminating letters about the master of the house (Monsieur) to the police.
+After one of their incomplete rituals, they receive a phone call from Monsieur who says he's out on bail.
+Worrying that Madame will figure out what they've done, they resolve to drug her with sleeping pills in her tea.
+Madame returns, but when she discovers Monsieur is out on bail, she leaves once again, despite the maids' many attempts to get her to drink the drugged tea.
+Solange and Claire act out their ceremony once again, and finally act out Madame's death.
+Claire then insists on drinking the drugged tea and lies down in Madame's bed as Solange describes her funeral.